turbot/steampipe-plugin-terraform/docs/index.md

 ## Scanning Terraform State

-The plugin supports scanning the Terraform states, and allows the users to query them using Steampipe.
+The plugin supports scanning the Terraform states and allows the users to query them using Steampipe.

 **Note:** The plugin only scans the the outputs and resources from the Terraform state.